NecsusECS/Necsus/README.md

 ## Using Necsus

-### Creating an app

-Define your app by adding the 'necsus' pragma onto a function declaration
+To get started with Necsus, you define your app by adding the `necsus` pragma onto a function declaration:

 ```nim
 import necsus